vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 Note: I didn't use ``--no-merges`` since we don't use merge anymore, but ``git cherry-pick -x``, to *backport* fixes.
-Before GitHub, we used **forwardport** with Mercurial merges.
+Before GitHub, we used **forwardport** with Mercurial merges (ex: commit into 3.6, then merge into master).

 Buildbots and test.bisect
 =========================

-Since this article became way too long, I splitted it into sub-articles.
-See also these two articles:
+Since this article became way too long, I splitted it into sub-articles:

 * `New Python test.bisect tool <{filename}/python_test_bisect.rst>`_
 * `Work on Python buildbots, 2017 Q2 <{filename}/buildbots_2017q2.rst>`_